daniel-rmv/Robotersteuerungsoftware/README.md

-# Robotersteuerung
+# Robotic Control System

-Python-Software zum Steuern vom Hiwonder ArmPi Pro.
+Python software to control the Hiwonder ArmPi Pro robot.

-## Inhalt
+## Features
-- Chassis bewegen
-- Arm steuern
-- Videos im media-Ordner

-👨🏽‍💻 Erstellt als Schülerprojekt
+- Move the chassis (Mecanum wheel control)
+- ontrol the robotic arm
+- Demo videos available in the `media/` folder

+---

+👨🏽‍💻 Created as a student project